AndroidIDEOfficial/AndroidIDE/docs/editor/color_schemes.md

     └── scheme.prop
 ```

-Schemes are defined by in a directory whose name is same as the id of the scheme.
+Schemes are defined in a directory whose name is same as the id of the scheme.
 For example, the `default` color scheme has the following directory structure :

 ```